-The North Routt Ramble then joins the GDMBR for a few miles and passes by Brush Mountain Lodge, a haven for bikepackers.
-Spend the first night there or at least stop in for a beer, pizza, and chat with fellow cyclists.
-If you plan to ride on, be wary of the vortex as the lodge is known to draw you in and keep you longer than planned!
-Next up is a section of Bears Ears Trail #1144, a seldom ridden doubletrack trail in a remote part of the county.
+The North Routt Ramble then joins the GDMBR for a few miles of improved gravel road riding before turning onto a section of Bears Ears Trail #1144, a seldom ridden doubletrack trail in a remote part of the county.
 Enjoy the solitude, minor technical sections, and punchy climbs as you make your way through Sawtooth, Grizzly, and Adams Parks before returning to the GDMBR and the climb up Sand Mountain.
 At the top of the Sand Mountain climb you reach the high point of the route.
 The ensuing descent has been cursed by many GDMBR riders as horrible, jarring, and bone shaking.
 Hang on and don’t forget to take in the views!
 It’s really not so bad.

 The route has an overall difficulty rating of 6/10.
 Technical difficulty: 6; Physical demand: 7; Logistics: 5.
 While not overly technical, the trails and roads are rocky, rooty, and sometimes steep and loose in places.
 Given the remote nature of the western half of the ride, confidence in backcountry riding and intermediate mountain biking skills are helpful.
 Expect some steep uphills and short hike-a-bikes in each section.

-Route Development: The route was created with three goals in mind: make a loop, ride singletrack/trail, and visit Brush Mountain Lodge.
-Friends John Saunders, Kirsten Alder, and Cindi Hillemeyer helped with route development and mapping and shared photos for the route.
+Route Development: Friends John Saunders, Kirsten Alder, and Cindi Hillemeyer helped with route development and mapping and shared photos for the route.

 - Riding through varied alpine terrain—aspen groves, pine forests, high meadows, and parks